 - This recipe yields approximately 18 mini french breakfast puffs, so you will not use all 24 mini muffin cavities.

 - I used my left hand to dip the breakfast muffins into the melted butter.
-Then I used my right hand to coat them in the cinnamon sugar.
-You can also use mini tongs to do this or whatever set up works best for you!
+Then I used my right hand to coat them in cinnamon sugar.
+You can also use mini tongs to do this or whatever setup works best for you!

-- These are best eaten the same day, but also keep well at room temperature in a tightly sealed container for up 2 days.
-To warm them up, you can reheat them in the microwave for 15 seconds.
+- These are best eaten the same day, but also keep well at room temperature in a tightly sealed container for up two days.
+You can reheat them in the microwave for 15 seconds to warm them up.

 Mini French Breakfast Puffs